-Looking for easy ways to practice self-care in your busy life?
-There’s more to it than a massage, and these 10 creative self-care tips have got you covered.
+Looking for self care tips for your busy life?
+There’s more to it than a massage, and these 10 creative self care tips have got you covered.

 A good body lotion or moisturizer can do wonders for your skin.
 As a bonus, fragrance can dramatically impact our mood, which means that a pleasant-smelling body lotion can lift your mood.
 Springing on a new body lotion (we personally love all-natural beauty brands) and using it to moisturize your limbs is a fantastic small way to treat yourself.